 UPDATE 6/26: Lila has started on her "green bean" diet and she loves them!
 No problems here trying to get this girl to eat healthy.
 It's just the first step on her long road, and we'll be with her every step of the way!

 UPDATE 8/14: Lila saw our vet today for her checkup and weigh-in.
 She weighed in at an antonishing 75.7 -- a loss of 19.7 pounds!!
 She was pronounced in good health and ready for her spay surgery, which was scheduled for Monday, August 20th.
 The vet also confirmed our suspicions that Lila was not a 9 year old but more like a 4 or 5 year old!
 She has not been taken care of nor treated well during her life, but we'll make sure things continue to improve for her.

 UPDATE 8/20: Lila had her spay surgery today and came through without complication.
 She's definitely been used as a puppy factory, but the surgery went off without a hitch.
 She was also microchipped and updated on shots.
 After a suitable recovery period, Lila will be available for introductions and adoption.

 UPDATE: Lila continues to thrive in her foster home with one of our staff members.
 She has lots of energy and definitely is NOT a senior citizen by any definition.
-She would do best as an only dog as she can be selective with other dogs -- definitely NOT a small dog "person" mor a small animal of any species fan.
+She would do best as an only dog as she can be selective with other dogs -- definitely NOT a small dog "person" nor a small animal of any species fan.
 She has an outgoing personality and is always raring to go.
-She rides well in a vehicle and is always ready for a new adventure ~ she's just looking for the right family to love.
+She rides well in a vehicle and is always ready for a new adventure ~ she's just looking for the right family to love and protect.

 Adoption fee $285.00.